 - Deposit checks remotely with Ally eCheck Deposit℠

 - Send someone money with Popmoney®

 #4 — GoBank

 If you like the idea of a mobile-first banking strategy, then GoBank™ is for you.
 GoBank is the only account on the list that does not pay interest, but its features are so innovative that I had to include it as a best free checking account option.

-You can opt for a customized debit card for $9 or go with the free standard card.
 The mobile app has a really unique feature that, when authorized, enables you to check your balance from your phone without logging into the app.
 This is called the Balance Bar.